Aryanjangid07/Fitness-tracker-app/README.md

 # My live Website
 [click here to view the website] (https://aryanjangid07.github.io/Fitness-tracker-app/)
 ##Discription
-This is simple wevsite made using HTML,CSS and JAVASCRIPT.
+This is simple website made using HTML,CSS and JAVASCRIPT.
 ## Technologies used
 -HTML
 -CSS